scikit-hep/scikit-hep.github.io/pages/installing-packages.md

 <details markdown="1"><summary><h3>Deciding whether conda should take over your shell</h3></summary>

-If you say "yes" to let the installer script modify your shell configuation, then the next terminal you open will be in the conda environment.
+If you say "yes" to let the installer script modify your shell configuration, then the next terminal you open will be in the conda environment.
 For instance,

 ```bash
 python